mmmirrra/mmmirrra.github.io/_posts/2023-08-03-MultimediaSystem-data-text.markdown

   - It is a language that describes how a markup language is actually displayed, and is mainly used in HTML and XHTML, and is also used in XML

 <br />
-<cite>Source : Department of Computer Science, Korea National Open University</cite>
+<cite>Source: Department of Computer Science, Korea National Open University</cite>